-The topographic index is a measure of the relative propensity for soil to become saturated to the surface as a result of local topography (Beven 2012).
-We have calculated it using a robust algorithm (GA2) based on the original implementation of these calculations (GRIDATB, Appx.
+3 The topographic index is a measure of the relative propensity for soil to become saturated to 4 the surface as a result of local topography (Beven 2012).
+We have calculated it using a robust 5 algorithm (GA2) based on the original implementation of these calculations (GRIDATB, Appx.
 A).
-Although topographic index values are comparable between different areas, it is important to remain careful when interpreting their meaning in different regions, such as arid vs. humid, or shallow vs. deep soils (i.e. when factors other than topography influence water accumulation in the landscape).
-In regions where saturation-excess overland flow (the component of runoff most affected by topography) is less than dominant as a runoff generation mechanism, uncertainties in inundation predictions based on TOPMODEL must be carefully calculated and predictions interpreted with care (see Beven 2012).
+Although topographic index values are comparable between different areas, it is 6 7 important to remain careful when interpreting their meaning in different regions, such as arid vs. humid, or shallow vs. deep soils (i.e. when factors other than topography influence water 8 9 accumulation in the landscape).
+In regions where saturation-excess overland flow (the 10 component of runoff most affected by topography) is less than dominant as a runoff generation mechanism, uncertainties in inundation predictions based on TOPMODEL must be 12 carefully calculated and predictions interpreted with care (see Beven 2012).

-A well-known limitation of topographic index values is that they are not absolute because the maximum value in any particular catchment is dependent on the catchment's area and slope profile.
-Therefore, we could not carry out more than an ad hoc comparison between TI and CTI (because of no independent baseline to refer to other than HYDRO1k itself).
-Histograms of TI and CTI values correspond closely (e.g. Fig. 5), though, and the consistency and rigour of the algorithm we have applied as well as the improved HydroSHEDS base data used for the calculation lead us to believe that our values are at least as robust as CTI at all spatial points.
+13 A well-known limitation of topographic index values is that they are not absolute 14 because the maximum value in any particular catchment is dependent on the catchment's area 15 and slope profile.
+Therefore, when different calculation methods only result in a change of 16 index distribution shape leaving the minimum the same (at 0), as is the case when comparing our TI values from GA2/HydroSHEDS vs. the CTI from HYDRO1k (Fig. 4), only a partial 17 validation is possible.
+Therefore, although we could not carry out more than an ad hoc 18 19 comparison between TI and CTI (because of no independent baseline to refer to other than HYDRO1k itself).
+Heannot state conclusively that our revised values are more correct than 20 21 those of the CTI from HYDRO1k, istograms of TI and CTI values correspond closely (e.g. 22 Fig. 5), though, and the consistency and rigour of the algorithm we have usapplied and our closeness to the original GRIDATB implementation as well as the improved HydroSHEDS 23 24 base data used for the calculation lead us to believe that our values are at least asindeed more 25 robust as CTI at all spatial points.